 The shelf stacking lift is returned to a position opposite to the front shelf space 4A.
 The telescopic fork 3 is extended and moved upward or downward, to engage a holding part 5 formed at a tip of the telescopic fork 3 with an engaging part 6 formed at a front part of a loading pallet 1B.
 As shown in FIG. 10, when the telescopic fork 3 is contracted, the loading pallet 1B is pulled forward to be placed on a pallet support 8A of the front shelf space 4A.
-The telescopic fork 3 is moved upward or downward, to disengage the holding part 5 of the telescopic fork 3 is moved upward or downward, to disengage the holding part 5 of the telescopic fork 3 is extended below the loading pallet 1B.
+The telescopic fork 3 is moved upward or downward, to disengage the holding part 5 of the telescopic fork 3 from the engaging part 6 of the loading pallet 1B.
 As shown in FIG. 11, the telescopic fork 3 is extended below the loading pallet 1B, and moved upward together with the stage 7, to place the loading pallet 1B on the telescopic fork 3.
 After contracting the telescopic fork 3, the shelf stacking lift 2 is moved, to convey the loading pallet 1B toward a predetermined location." (p.
-2 lower left column l.
-7 to lower right column l.
+2 lower left column 1.
+7 to lower right column 1.
 10)

-B) "The loading pallets 1A, 1B can be easily carried in and out with respect to the front shelf space 4A and a rear shelf space 4B in a dual shelf, thereby doubling a width of a multi-stacking shelf, while doubling the storage capacity, without increasing a distance between the multi-stacking shelves located at both sides of a lift aisle.
+B) "The loading pallets 1A, 1B can be easily carried in and out with respect to the front shelf space 4A and a rear shelf space 4B in a dual shelf, thereby doubling a width of a multi-stacking shelf, while doubling the storage capacity, without increasing a distance between the multi-stacking shelves located at respective sides of a lift aisle.
 Efficient space utilization can be achieved in a storehouse or a factory, accordingly." (p.
-3 upper right column 1.
-5-1.
+3 upper right column l.
+5-l.
 12)